Main Street (novel): Reception

 The book was a commercial success.
-It was the best-selling work of fiction in America for the year 1921, according to Publishers Weekly.
+It was the best-selling work of fiction in the United States for the year 1921, according to Publishers Weekly.

-Some of Lewis's contemporaries said the novel was too bleak, even humorless, in its conveyance of ignorant small-town life and people.
-However, Main Street generally is considered to be Lewis's most significant and enduring work, along with its 1922 successor Babbitt.
+Some of Lewis's contemporaries said the novel was too bleak, even humorless, in its portrayal of ignorant small-town life and people.
+However, Main Street is generally considered some of Lewis's most significant and enduring work, along with its 1922 successor Babbitt.

+Contemporary parodies of the book included Ptomaine Street, by Carolyn Wells, and Jane Street of Gopher Prairie, by James Stetson Metcalfe.

-Some small-town residents resented their portrayal, and the book was banned by the public library of Alexandria, Minnesota.
+Some small-town residents resented being portrayed this way, and the book was banned by the public library of Alexandria, Minnesota.

-Because of the popularity acquired by Lewis and his book, high-school teams from his hometown of Sauk Centre, Minnesota, began to be called the Main Streeters as early as the 1925–26 school year.
+Because Lewis and his book had become so popular, high-school sports teams from his hometown began to be called the Main Streeters as early as the 1925–26 school year.
 This name was essentially given to the town by the nearby towns at school events.
-The Sauk Centre High School still goes by the name in a tribute to Lewis.
+Sauk Centre High School teams still go by the name in a tribute to Lewis.

 Awards and nominations

-Main Street initially was awarded the 1921 Pulitzer Prize for literature, but was rejected by the board of trustees, who overturned the jury's decision.
+Main Street was initially chosen by the jury for the 1921 Pulitzer Prize for literature, but the board of trustees overturned the jury's decision.
 The prize instead went to Edith Wharton for The Age of Innocence.
 In 1926, Lewis refused the Pulitzer when he was awarded it for Arrowsmith.

-In 1930, Lewis was the first American ever awarded the Nobel Prize in Literature.
-While a Nobel Prize is awarded to the author, not the work, and itself does not cite a particular work for which he was chosen, Main Street was Lewis' best-known work and enormously popular at the time.
+In 1930, Lewis was the first American to be awarded the Nobel Prize in Literature.
+While a Nobel Prize is awarded to the author, not the work, and the award itself does not cite a particular work for which he was chosen, Main Street was Lewis' best-known work and enormously popular at the time.
 In the Nobel committee's presentation speech, both Main Street and Arrowsmith were cited.
 The prize was awarded "... for his vigorous and graphic art of description and his ability to create, with wit and humour, new types of characters."

 In 1998, the Modern Library ranked Main Street #68 on its list of the 100 best English-language novels of the 20th century.